diamino/picoice_demo/README.md

 ## Components
  * UART - Sends data from ROM when data is received.
  * ROM - Stores a small piece of text
- * PLL - The PLL is described in verilog and instantiated in VHDL.
+ * PLL - The PLL was originally described in verilog and instantiated in VHDL.
+A VHDL version of the PLL module (created manually) is now used.
 It is not necessary to use the PLL for this project, it is just instantiated to demonstrate its use.
 The PLL verilog file was created using this command: `icepll -i 12 -o 60 -p -m -f pll.v`.